MeshJS/cardano-governance/voting-guidelines.md

 Evolution of this document is visible on Github
 This document is always subject to change.

-This document is open source so anyone is free to used it in any way they deem necessary, Find the license on: https://github.com/MeshJS/DRep/blob/main/LICENSE
+This document is open source so anyone is free to use it in any way they deem necessary, Find the license on: https://github.com/MeshJS/DRep/blob/main/LICENSE

 The bullet points are not ordered by importance.
 These items are numbered only to facilitate search when it’s quoted in the future.